 Take, for example, this perfect every day tutorial created by the fabulous Lisa Eldridge on supermodel Rosie Huntington-Whiteley.
 Bronzed eyes?
 Check.
 Subtle highlight?
 Check.
 Stunning finished product?
 Double-check.
 Rosie even lets us in on a beauty secret of her own: She usually only lines her upper lip before applying lip balm to "cheat the edges slightly."
 (Though it's safe to say the pillowy-lipped model doesn't need any cheating whatsoever).

 Elevated Drugstore Eyeshadow

 You can make any drugstore eye shadow perform like a prestige shadow by placing a white pencil on your lids first.
 This way, the pigment has something to grip onto (think of it like paint primer).

 Modern-day drugstores sell a variety of richly pigmented, long-lasting makeup.
 This tutorial reveals the best way to get an elevated, chic eye look, using products gleaned entirely from your neighborhood drugstore.

 30-Second Full Brows Tutorial

 Do your arches ever look, well, too over-arched?
-Brush your brow hairs down instead of up before filling them in with pencil so that you're following closely along the top of your brow instead of extending past its natural pattern.
+Brush your brow hairs down instead of up before filling them in with a pencil so that you're following closely along the top of your brow instead of extending past its natural pattern.
 Then, brush them back into place and apply a bit of concealer to any patches that still need filling.
-Finally, use brow powder on top of the concealer (doing this allows the powder to have better grip), et voilà!
+Finally, use brow powder on top of the concealer (doing this allows the powder to have a better grip), et voilà!
 Full, thick, and natural-looking brows that aren't overdrawn.